 For a particular cost to be allowed, it must be an excess cost of providing special education and related services.
 Costs must be, necessary, reasonable, allowable, and documented.
-Executive Director, Controller and the Federal Programs Manager reviews budget requests to ensure that supplanting is not taking place.
+Executive Director, Director of Business Affairs and the Federal Programs Manager reviews budget requests to ensure that supplanting is not taking place.